SAP/code-pal-for-abap/docs/checks/declaration-in-if.md

 ### What is the Intent of the Check?

 The Declaration in IF check searches for declarative statements in optional structures as such statements can lead to confusion and issues during execution.
+ABAP's deepest scope is METHOD, so declarations inside an IF will be available outside the IF anyway.

 ### How does the check work?